 To validate servers, the Finder looks for root certificates in the Windows Trusted Root Certification Authorities store.
 For its part, the Collector resorts to the same certificate store when the Root CA certificate field is left empty during its installation; that is, when you do not use the default ad hoc PKI of federation.
 The store includes by default the root certificates of all the CAs trusted by Microsoft.
 If you got your server certificates from a publicly-trusted CA, its root certificate is most probably already in the list.
 If you acted as your own CA to generate your server certificates (that is, if you self-issued the server certificates), add the root certificate to the store.

 To add the root certificate to the Trusted Root Certification Authorities store (Windows 10):

 - 1. Log in to the Windows 10 device as a user with administrator rights. - 2.
-Type WinKey+R to open the Run dialog. - 3.
-Type in certlm.msc and press OK. - 4.
-Click Yes in the dialog that shows up to allow the program make changes to your computer. - 5.
-Right-click Trusted Root Certification Authorities and select All Tasks > Import.... - 6.
+Download the certificate file root.crt to the device. - 3.
+Type WinKey+R to open the Run dialog. - 4.
+Type in certlm.msc and press OK. - 5.
+Click Yes in the dialog that shows up to allow the program make changes to your computer. - 6.
+Right-click Trusted Root Certification Authorities and select All Tasks > Import.... - 7.
 The Certificate Import Wizard starts.
-Click Next. - 7.
-Click Browse and select the root.crt file. - 8.
-Click Next. - 9.
-In the dialog Place all certificates in the following store, click Next to accept the proposed certificate store (Trusted Root Certification Authorities). - 10.
+Click Next. - 8.
+Click Browse and select the root.crt file. - 9.
+Click Next. - 10.
+In the dialog Place all certificates in the following store, click Next to accept the proposed certificate store (Trusted Root Certification Authorities). - 11.
 Verify the certificate to be imported and click Finish.